neo-ngd/NEO-Tutorial/en/3-transaction/transactions.md

 | `value`   | int64   | The amount of the asset to transfer                              |
 | `address` | uint160 | Address where to transfer the asset to                           |

 For each output in the array of outputs a unique index `n` will be calculated.
-Each output can be referenced only once as input in a new transaction.
+Each output can be referenced only once as an input in a new transaction.

 Example: